KxSystems/docs/docs/ref/dotq.md

 select from table where i<100
 ```

-But you can't do that directly for a partitioned table.
+But you can’t do that directly for a partitioned table.

 `.Q.ind` comes to the rescue here, it takes a table and (long!) indexes into the table - and returns the appropriate rows.